-The most popular Google device, Nexus 5 comes with a locked bootloader, so in this article we are going to learn how to unlock it.
-Unlocking bootloader is the first step on the big world of Android.
-The guide provided below is a step by step procedure so you will have Nexus 5 booloader unlocked succesfully, and ready to begin customizing the device.
+The most popular Google device, the Nexus 5 comes with a locked bootloader, so in this article, we are going to learn how to unlock it.
+Unlocking bootloader is the first step in the big world of Android.
+The guide provided below is a step by step procedure so you will have Nexus 5 bootloader unlocked successfully, and ready to begin customizing the device.

-Unlocking bootloader gives you the chance to do various actions with your device like installing a Custom Recovery, flashing a Custom ROM, Custom Kernel and Root the device.
-So if you have taken your mind and you want to do it, do it by yourself.
+Unlocking bootloader gives you the chance to do various actions on your device like installing a Custom Recovery, flashing a Custom ROM, Custom Kernel and Root the device.
+So if you have made your mind and you want to do it, do it by yourself.
 The step by step guide provided below is safe and tested by people around the world, so it works perfectly.

 Note: I am not responsible if you damage your phone.
-Even though this method is tested, who know maybe when you start unlocking bootloader on your Nexus 5 device the third world war begin, so do it with your own responsibility.
+Even though this method is tested, who knows maybe you run into troubles.
+So make sure to follow the steps carefully and do it at your own risk.

 - Make sure to have Google USB driver installed on your PC.
 If not then download from here.
 So you can transfer files easily from PC to your device.

 - USB Debugging must be enabled.
-Go to Settings > Developer Options > and check USB Debbuging Mode..
+Go to Settings > Developer Options > and check USB Debugging Mode.

 - Battery must be charged more than 70% so your phone will not go dead during the procedure.
 If it goes dead during a flashing process like Custom ROMs or Custom Recovers, it will result in phone bricking.

 - Just to be safe perform a backup.
 Even if something goes wrong you still can access your data and files.
 If you have a Custom Recovery installed, CWM or TWRP backup using the recovery.

 - This tutorial is only for Nexus 5 devices so don’t try on other phones.
 This guide also is made to be performed on Windows.